 List of Sewing Thread Used in Garment Manufacturing:

-Swing thread is a must needed trimming which are significantly used in garments manufacturing.
-To make garments, sewing thread plays an important role in garment manufacturing sector.
-There are different types of swing thread which are mentioned in this article.
+Swing thread is a must needed trimming which is significantly used in garments manufacturing.
+To make garments, sewing thread plays an important role in the garment manufacturing sector.
+Different types of sewing thread are mentioned in this article.

 Types of Sewing Thread Used in Apparel Manufacturing:

-Various types of sewing thread which are vastly used in garment manufacturing has mentioned in the below:
+Various types of sewing thread that are vastly used in garment manufacturing has mentioned below:

 - Linen thread,